Silver Spring Stage is holding auditions for COMPANY, the musical by Stephen Sondheim and George Furth.

 Some Notes About Auditions & Schedules:

-• Actors must note their conflicts throughout the rehearsal process and run of the show, May 2-18, 2025.
+Actors must note their conflicts throughout the rehearsal process and run of the show, including the possible extension, June 13 – July 6, 2025.

-• Rehearsals will typically be held four times a week, on both weeknights and weekends, depending on cast availability.
+Rehearsals will typically be held up to four times a week, on both weeknights and weekends, depending on cast availability.

-• Performances will run three weekends, May 2-18, 2025.
+Performances will run three weekends, June 13-29, with the possibility of extension.
 Performances will be Friday and Saturday nights at 8:00 PM, with Sunday matinees every weekend at 2:00 PM.

 ** If you have any questions, please email us at company@ssstage.org**